 Lee County, GA (WALB) - Construction on a new 2.5 acre solar project in one south Georgia county is almost done.

-There are 17 poles with around 900-hundred-square-feet of solar panels on each.
+There are 17 poles with around 900 square feet of solar panels on each.

-“This solar field will generate about 55 percent of the power that’s needed to operate the wastewater treatment plant," said Lee County Utilities Authority General Manager Chris Boswell.
+“This solar field will generate about 55% of the power that’s needed to operate the wastewater treatment plant," said Lee County Utilities Authority General Manager Chris Boswell.

 Boswell said the power bill for the wastewater treatment plant is around $8,500 every month.
 He hopes this new renewable energy source will drop every bill by half.

 “This should cut that bill in half and the savings will pay for the solar field, the construction of it," explained Boswell.

 According to Boswell, this new solar field will provide power to the wastewater treatment plant for the next 20 years.